-- If people expect the euro to appreciate in the future, then euro-denominated assets will pay in valuable euros, so that these future euros will be able to buy many dollars and many dollar-denominated goods. - The expected rate of return on euros therefore increases. - An expected appreciation of a currency leads to an actual appreciation (a self-fulfilling prophecy). - An expected depreciation of a currency leads to an actual depreciation (a self-fulfilling prophecy).
+- euro-denominated assets are expected to pay in valuable euros, so that these future euros will be able to buy many dollars and many dollar-denominated goods. - The expected dollar return from euro investments therefore increases.

+An expected depreciation of the domestic currency leads to an actual depreciation (a self-fulfilling prophecy).